 - You can add only those virtual machines to a DR plan for which the storage region for backup is the same as the region specified in the DR plan.

-- You can add virtual machines belonging to the same vCenter to multiple DR plans.
+- You cannot add the same virtual machine to multiple DR plans.

 - Once you add a virtual machine to a DR plan, DR copies for that virtual machine is created periodically as per the schedule specified in the DR plan.